 Want to get the inside scoop on our precollege programs?
 We invite you to read the stories below from two of our students.
-Also, you might want to check out one of our student videos, the Summer College yearbooks, and our Facebook, Twitter, and Instagram pages.
+Also, you might want to check out one of our student videos and our Facebook, Twitter, and Instagram pages.

-In addition, we encourage you or your parents to contact us if you're interested in talking with a Summer College Ambassador.
+In addition, we encourage you or your parents to contact us if you're interested in talking with a Precollege Summer Program Ambassador.
 Our ambassadors are happy to tell you more about what's it's really like to attend our programs.

 I attended the Cornell Summer College during the summer of my junior year, and to this day the program is one of my most treasured experiences.